August 16, 2022

 I’ve been listening to Latasha’s podcasts for freelancers for about a year or so (and occasionally tune into her YouTube channel) but she’s been a full-time freelancer for nearly a decade.
 Her background is more freelance social media management but she seems to have a down-to-earth but driven approach to freelancing that I love.
 She seems like a hard worker who knows how to manage a variety of clients.

 Lauren created the Free Mama Movement to help women learn how to work from home while still spending the quality time they want with their families–I support anyone encouraging others on how to freelance with a family.
-Now that so many of us are working from home and juggling children and childcare situations that are anything but ordinary, I think she has a lot of tips in her podcast for freelancers that help women think beyond working certain 9 to 5 hours with their careers.
+Now that so many of us are working from home and juggling children and childcare situations that are anything but ordinary, tune in for tips in her podcast for freelancers that help women think beyond working certain 9 to 5 hours with their careers.
 Here’s how I work from home with a baby.

-Many of Ilise’s interviews seem to be with her coaching clients (or freelance experts who pitched her) but she tackles specific topics in this freelance podcast that I find helpful in my freelance writing business, like discovering a niche, creating sales funnels, passive income, and more.
+Many of Ilise’s interviews seem to be with her freelance coaching clients (or freelance experts who pitched her) but she tackles specific topics in this podcast for freelancers that I find helpful in my freelance writing business, like discovering a high-paying freelance niche, creating sales funnels, passive income, and more.
 Even if you’re not doing much content marketing writing–it’s one of the types of freelance writing that pay well!–I think freelancers will get helpful business tips from these relatively short conversations and expert interviews in this podcast for freelancers.